 Actress Jamie Bernadette (I Spit on Your Grave: Deja Vu, 4/20 Massacre, The 6th Friend), has officially announced her directorial debut feature film titled ‘The Desecrated Ones‘.
-She has taken on a co-director, Amna Vegha (Homestead), and the two plan to go into production in February 2021.

 The film, written by Jamie, explores how cycles of abuse can be assumed through generational abuse, relationships, or cultures.
 People imprisoned by abuse are living a horror movie.
 Jamie wants to unveil the terror and trauma victims of abuse endure.
 How does a young girl respond when left with the responsibility of breaking a perpetual cycle of inherited abuse?

 Jamie has launched an Indiegogo Campaign to raise funds for her new film.
 It includes many perks for contributing, including: actors’ costumes, signed posters, movie props, a PDF of the script once it’s distributed, a chance to virtually meet the cast and crew, printed and bound concept art books, and much more.
 Even Meir Zarchi, writer/director of I Spit on Your Grave, has jumped on board the fundraising efforts by signing a DVD and also a Blu Ray, which Jamie also signed, that will be rewarded to one lucky person in each category who contributed.
 Many of these perks are available only via the Indiegogo campaign, and will become permanently unavailable once it expires.
 Once the film circulates the world, these items will become very valuable.
 Click the link below to get some exciting merch and bring their movie to life.